 Ditto.

 One of the most enjoyable aspects of Hunting Island is the veritable graveyard of trees that lie unburied on the beach.
 One can almost walk to the lighthouse without touching the ground.
 The kids played the game well trying to traverse the trees without touching the ground.
 By the end some very interesting rules had developed: extra lives, the allowance of a palm leaf on the ground thrown between two hard to reach limbs, a hierarchy of who goes first, etc. Most fun to hear are the disagreements that ensue when one sibling thinks they've been slighted or have caught another sibling touching the sand.
 Kids have a strong sense of justice and fairness.
+This tree graveyard is an unavoidable reminder of the effects of time and change on all aspects of material life.
+The island itself is eroding.
+Here for a while and gone soon.
+Efforts to preserve it in its current state appear doomed to failure.
+Man wants so badly to stop time.
+Stop change.
+But striving pales compared to the much larger forces at work in nature.

 And so the kids grow and change.